xvnpw/xvnpw.github.io/content/posts/fabric_design_documents.md

 ## Summary

-Giving LLM bigger chunk of text on input and requesting to give back bigger chunk of text on output is leading to hallucinations.
-At current state of models, we cannot get ride of it.
-Maybe in future those will be gone.
+Giving LLM a bigger chunk of text as input and requesting some sort of "thinking" leads to hallucinations.
+At the current state of models, we cannot get rid of it.
+Maybe in the future, those will be gone.

 Does it mean that LLMs are useless?
 Certainly not.
-Can we replace job function with my prompts?
+Can we replace a job function with my prompts?
 Not for sure.
-Can we replace task of creating design document?
+Can we replace the task of creating a design document?
 Also not.
 So what can we do?
-We can automate some of sub-tasks.
-And that is perfect application for LLM.
-We don't need to suffer rigor of blank page, we can get draft with some sections needed rewrite, and some being ok.
+We can automate some sub-tasks.
+And that is a perfect application for LLM.
+We don't need to suffer the rigor of a blank page; we can get a draft with some sections needing a rewrite, and some being okay.

 {{< figure src="https://github.com/user-attachments/assets/0615074e-1b92-4b87-b4e2-e1580f760430" class="image-center" >}}